The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 • Foreign passport with a valid Australian visa.

-The applicant should use identity documents where their Given Name and Family Name appear the same on both documents.
-For some identity documents, the Given Name may include their First and Middle Name.
+You should use identity documents where your Given Name and Family Name appear the same on both documents.
+For some identity documents, the Given Name may include your First and Middle Name.

-The applicant should try to use identity documents where the name matches the name being used for the application.
-Authorised representatives should review the applicant’s FAS account details to ensure that the names match the applicant’s identity documents.
+You should try to use identity documents where the name matches the name being used for the application.
+Authorised representatives should review your FAS account details to ensure that the names match your identity documents.

-If the applicant has recently changed their name, they will need to contact the issuing authority and request that the documents be updated into the same name.
+If you have recently changed your name, you will need to contact the issuing authority and request that the documents be updated into the same name.

-If we don't receive confirmation that the applicant’s identity has been verified or certified copies of the applicant’s identity documents are not attached to their application, we will contact the authorised representative to request certified copies of the applicant’s identity documents.
+If we don't receive confirmation that the your identity has been verified or certified copies of your identity documents are not attached to your application, we will contact your authorised representative to request certified copies of your identity documents.

-We will deal with the ID documents in accordance with its collection notice and the department’s information privacy policy.
-We will will destroy all ID documents once verification has been confirmed.
+We will deal with the ID documents in accordance with the department's collection notice and information privacy policy.
+We will destroy all ID documents once verification has been confirmed.

 We recognise that the current time limit on the identity verification link may be problematic for some clients.